AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report3/README.md

            Access only by the GPU				339.69
            Access first by CPU then the GPU			339.94 Access first by GPU then the CPU			325.19

+As we can see the best result is when Unified Memory is accessed is only by the CPU (308.34ms).

 ## Second part